We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 My main role as Director General is to provide direction to the overall operation and governance of ICIMOD in line with the policies and strategies approved by the Board of Governors.
 I’m deeply committed to and at the same time deeply humbled by my work providing strategic leadership to the organisation in pursuing its mission, developing strategic plans, establishing a results framework for its programmes and services, and upholding the highest professional and ethical standards.
 Engaging with constituents from our regional member countries is part of what I do, to make sure our programmes match needs, and that we have good relations with each country and between countries.
 Although I try to stay out of the way of great colleagues who so effectively lead all of our units focused on this work, I also engage in our programmatic work to assure high standards, to ensure that we do work in an integrated manner, and to ensure that we’re looking at issues of gender and inclusive development.
-I’m also involved in a range of other activities such as fund raising, human resource management, and financial management.
-I seek always to ensure that we achieve positive impact.
-In order to achieve positive impact, I try to make sure that ICIMOD has a conducive environment so that our staff and partners can be innovative, work constructively together, and deliver results.
+I’m also involved in a range of other activities such as fund raising, human resource management, financial management and representing ICIMOD within important global networks including serving as Chair of the Association of International Research and Development Centers for Agriculture (AIRCA) and as so-Editor-in-Chief of the Mountain Research and Development journal of the International Mountain Society.
+Through all of my work, I seek always to ensure that ICIMOD achieves positive impact and to make sure that ICIMOD has a conducive environment so that our staff and partners can be innovative, work constructively together, and deliver results.

 David James Molden

 How do you protect the pulse of the planet?

 Our HKH mountains are a hotspot for sustainable development and climate change and I feel honored that leading ICIMOD allows me to be directly involved in meeting some of the biggest challenges facing humanity.

 What is your favorite part of the work you do at ICIMOD?